codejunkie-026/project_001/README.md

 # project2024
-To preview the latest of projects on the team
+To promote teamwork and review the latest of projects on the team